 - Contact information for three (3) references

-The application form as well as additional information on the other materials can be found here (hyperlink to application page)
+The application form, as well as additional information, can be found here.

 TCALP class participants will be selected based upon demonstrated motivation to improve their leadership, management, and communication skills in order to elevate the image and profitability of Mississippi agriculture and enhance the quality of life in rural communities.
 The program seeks individuals who possess:

 - a dedicated commitment to agriculture and to the success of TCALP.

 - a desire to learn, participate, collaborate, network, and attend all seminars.

 - demonstrated leadership qualities and potential for leadership growth